Mass Balance Methods - Measuring Glacier Change

 Recent technological advances in remote sensing provide new opportunities to quantify how glaciers are changing.
 Image- and radar-based Digital Elevation Models (DEMs) provide 3D representation of a glacier's surface with meter-scale precision.
 DEMs allow field measurements to be extrapolated over the entire glacier.
 Moreover, repeat acquisitions over several years can be compared to determine total volume change of the glacier, which can be used to improve traditional stake and pit estimates of long-term mass balance trends.

-The Benchmark Glacier Research Program uses standardized glaciological field methods established by Østrem and Brugman (1991) and terminology established by Mayo and others (1972) in mass balance investigations.
+The USGS Benchmark Glacier Research Project uses standardized glaciological field methods established by Østrem and Brugman (1991) and terminology established by Mayo and others (1972) in mass balance investigations.

-Detailed descriptions of methods can be found in publications associated with each benchmark glacier:
+Detailed descriptions of methods can be found in O'Neel et al, 2019.

 South Cascade Glacier - Bidlake, Josberger and Savoca, 2010